Wizard (Dungeons & Dragons): Dungeons & Dragons 3rd edition

 The 3rd edition renamed the mage to "Wizard".
 The term "magic user" is rarely used in the current edition of the game, and when it is used it is usually a synonym for an arcane spellcaster or for an arcane spellcasting character class.

 A similar paradigm of spell schools was retained for the 3rd edition of D&D as well.
 Despite removing the restrictions on race/class combinations, D&D 3.0 edition retained the gnomish affinity for becoming illusionists by making illusionist (not wizard) the gnome's favored class.
 This was dropped in the 3.5 edition in favor of bard.

+The Iconic wizard is Mialee, an elven female.

 Dungeons & Dragons 4th edition

 The wizard is available as a character class in the game's fourth edition.
 The wizard utilizes the Arcane power source and is a Controller, which means the wizard focuses on multi-target damage spells, as well as debuffing foes and altering the battlefield's terrain.

 The mage is a similar class offered in the Essentials sourcebook Heroes of the Fallen Lands.
 Instead of implement mastery, the mage focuses on a primary and secondary school of magic.
 Mages have access to all the same wizard powers, however.
 The bladesinger, witch, and sha'ir were also released as alternative wizard classes.

 Spell schools are initially absent in 4th edition but were reintroduced with the Dungeons & Dragons Essentials supplement, allowing wizards to gain advantage when casting the spells of two schools of their choosing.
 The spell schools introduced are Enchantment, Evocation, Illusion, Necromancy, and Nethermancy (corresponding to the Shadow subschool of the Illusion school from the previous editions).
 The spells of other classical schools are present in the form of utility spells (like True Seeing being available but not being specifically named a Divination spell) or spell descriptors (like Conjuration or Summoning).
 However, since 4th edition does not use a Vancian spellcasting system, the benefits of mastering or being an expert in a school work quite differently.